todoval/CloudsShader/README.md

 ## How to use

 This asset contains both a script (and shaders) for cloud generation and, as a subproduct, a script for noise generation.

-The cloud shader package **ALSO** contains the script for noise generation!
+The cloud shader package **ALSO** contains the script for noise generation, so downloading the both assets is unnecessary!

 ### How to use the cloud asset:
 1. import the unity package found in https://github.com/todoval/CloudsShader/blob/master/CloudShader.unitypackage to your project